Shivasairam1706/superset-dataviz-docker/README.md

 - Enable Redis-based performance tuning and scalable session management

 ---
-##Contributing & Support
+### Contributing & Support

 - Feel free to open issues or pull requests.
 For questions or collaboration, contact the maintainer.
----
-If you'd like me to save this as a ready-to-commit file or add anything else, just say the word!
+- If you'd like me to save this as a ready-to-commit file or add anything else, just say the word!